strukturunion-mmw/zwift-api-documentation/riderProfiles/list_followers.md

-# List any riders followers
+# List any rider's followers

 This allows an authenticated user to list all riders that follow a specific rider